 Summary of Orbits Explained

 Orbits Explained is a novel approach to understanding planetary orbits and how the Laws of Isaac Newton and Johannes Kepler apply.
-This is a synopsis of the chapters presented in Orbits Explained.
-A priori methods are different from empirical methods in that they do not rely on experimental observations.
-Proofs in this synopsis are presented using logic and easy math.
-A more detailed presentation of all the steps in the easy math is available for those interested in the book Orbits Explained which is available for purchase on the Amazon website by clicking the link http://amazon.com/dp/B0DP1YLH3B.
-The overview begins with some elementary vector instruction to give the pure beginner a reasonable chance to follow this short and convenient synopsis of Orbits Explained.
+This webpage contains a synopsis of the chapters presented in Orbits Explained.
+Proofs in this synopsis are presented using logic and easy math but the proofs are abbreviated to allow fluid reading.
+A more detailed presentation of all the steps of easy math is available for those interested in the book Orbits Explained which is available for purchase on the Amazon website by clicking the link http://amazon.com/dp/B0DP1YLH3B.
+This overview begins with some elementary vector instruction to give the pure beginner the confidence to follow this short and convenient synopsis of Orbits Explained.
 In other words, – “Welcome, everyone.”

 ( You can return to the homepage of Orbits Explained by clicking here. )

 In the drawing above, a planet drawn in blue is orbiting the Sun drawn in yellow.
 We will call the imaginary straight line to the Sun, the “distance radius” or at times simply the “radius”.
 It is represented by the solid blue line.
 The actual direction and speed of the planet are indicated by the black arrow.
 The black arrow in the diagram is an example of a velocity vector.
 A velocity vector is an arrow whose length and orientation represent the speed and direction, respectively, of travel.
 The black arrow represents the total velocity of the planet and lies on a line that is the tangent to the orbit.
 The tangent is defined to be the line that grazes the curve of the orbit, touching it at only one point, without crossing the curve of the orbit.
 The red arrow represents a different aspect of the velocity; it relates to the speed of the planet which is measured solely in the direction that is at a right angle to the distance radius to the Sun.
 This velocity is known as tangential velocity.
 (Do not be confused by terminology.
 The tangential velocity of the blue planet is not along the tangent line to the orbit.
 The total velocity of the planet represented by the black arrow is tangent to the orbit).
-Tangential velocity and distance to the Sun are of prime concern to us throughout our proofs in Orbits Explained.
-As is true of all vectors, the length of an arrow can be adjusted so that it represents the velocity of the planet.
-For example, if the planet was at a position in the orbit where it traveled slower, the length of the arrow would decrease.
+Tangential velocity (red arrow) and distance to the Sun (blue line) are of prime concern to us throughout our proofs in Orbits Explained.
+As is true of all vectors, the length of a velocity vector arrow can be adjusted so that it represents the velocity of the planet.
+A planet moving slower than another will have a velocity vector arrow that is shorter than the velocity vector arrow of a faster moving planet.

 In the drawing above, there are several planets orbiting the Sun.
 Each orbit differs in size from the others.
-Each will be shown to require a different amount of time to complete one orbit around the Sun.
-The time it takes to orbit once is known as the period.
+Planets in the larger orbits take more time to complete one orbit.
+The time it takes to orbit once around the Sun is known as the period.

-Kepler’s Three Planetary Law’s describe the behavior of planets.
-These Laws were based on Johannes Kepler’s brilliant analysis of Tycho Brahe’s empirical astronomical observations.
+Now let’s look at historical laws that apply to planetary orbits.
+Kepler’s Three Planetary Law’s describe the fundamental behavior of planets.
+These Laws are based on Johannes Kepler’s brilliant analysis of Tycho Brahe’s empirical astronomical observations of planets’ movements across the sky.

 1. Planets travel in elliptical orbits.
 This is Kepler’s First Planetary Law.